smartspaces-io/smartspaces/smartspaces_docs/src/main/sphinx/workbench1.rst

 to compile for in the Workbench.
 These are usually set through the ``workbench.conf`` file in your ``config`` folder, though you can also set them in your ``local.conf``.

-The ``interactivespaces.workbench.builder.java.compileflags`` property lets you set any compile flags for the Java compiler.
+The ``smartspaces.workbench.builder.java.compileflags`` property lets you set any compile flags for the Java compiler.
 These flags are space separated.

-The ``interactivespaces.workbench.builder.java.version`` property lets you set the version of the compiler you want to use.
+The ``smartspaces.workbench.builder.java.version`` property lets you set the version of the compiler you want to use.
 Example values are ``1.7`` or ``1.6``.